We make Arizona social studies strand 5 – economics – accessible and fun to teach.

 - Did you take economics so long ago you don’t remember much?

-- Are you overwhelmed by the unfamiliar terminology?
+- Are you intimidated by the unfamiliar terminology?

-- Do you teach Social Studies, Civics, Geography, Econ, Business, CTE?
+- Do you teach 6th-12th Social Studies, Civics, Geography, Econ, Business, CTE, and wonder how to integrate the required economics concepts?

 - Could you use 35 to 70 professional development hours toward recertification?